tlind15/SCM_543/README.txt

    1. Run GUI

    2. Click View, go to Activity Logs and a display will appear.

+   3. Note: Activity logs will not appear if a repository has not yet been created.

 ###Extra Features
    User friendly GUI that prompts users for inputs, allows them to create the repo with a single button click, and displays manifest        files.